joshbeckman/andjosh.github.io/_lists/reading-lists.md

 - The Universe in a Nutshell _Stephen Hawking_
 - The Shape of Design _Frank Chimero_
 - Accelerando _Charles Stross_
-- Harry Potter and the Methods of Rationality _Eliezer Yudkowsky_
 - Mysticism and Logic _Bertrand Russell_
 - __#__ Beacon 23 _Hugh Howey_
-- Some Thank You Notes _Justin Wolfe_
-- Naming & Necessity _Kripke_
 - Annabel Scheme _Robin Sloane_
 - The First Forty-nine Stories _Ernest Hemmingway_
 - Ulysses _James Joyce_